atxwang/atxwang.github.io/_posts/recent events.md

 -- Gabriel Winant, [On Expression and Disruption](https://chicagomaroon.com/42441/viewpoints/op-ed/on-expression-and-disruption/), a UChicago professor's thoughts on the university's application of its famed Kalven Report

 ---
-it is no surprise to me that the protests run by juveniles represent **a juvenile idea of protest**. just to be clear, i have no right to be talking shit--i have never even attempted to organize anything substantively--but i believe that there is a kind of ideological insularity and stubbornness that pervades the recent wave of campus civil disobedience.
+it is no surprise to me that the protests run by juveniles represent **a juvenile idea of protest**. to be clear, i have no right to be talking shit--i have never even attempted to organize anything substantively--but i believe that there is a kind of ideological insularity, stubbornness, and unseriousness that pervades the recent wave of campus civil disobedience. the insistence on

 ---
 a word on frat fascism---and why they will never like you